Even if you’re relatively unfamiliar with psychology, chances are you’ve heard of cognitive-behavioral therapy, commonly known as CBT.

 - The Cognitive Behavioral Workbook for Depression: A Step-by-Step Program by William J. Knaus and Albert Ellis (Amazon);

-- Cognitive-Behavioral Therapy Skills Workbook by Barry Gregory (Amazon).
+- Cognitive-Behavioral Therapy Skills Workbook by Barry Gregory (Amazon);

 There are many other manuals and workbooks available that can help get you started with CBT, but the tools above are a good start.
+Peruse our article: 30 Best CBT Books to Master Cognitive Behavioral Therapy for an excellent list of these books.

 5 Final Cognitive Behavioral Activities